 1. Supply background information on the topic.
 Most of this should come from outside sources.

 2. State a clear thesis.
 This should be as specific as possible.
-Do not try to cover too much here (e.g., an author’s entire life and works, every revival of A Doll House).
-Your topic should be fully covered in a three-to-five page paper.
+Do not try to cover too much here (e.g., an author’s entire life and works, every revival of A Raisin in the Sun).
+Your topic should be fully covered in a three-to-six page paper.

 3. Offer an in-depth discussion of your thesis, based on your research into your topic.
 You should summarize previous research and present a new idea.
 Try to find a balance between previous writing on the topic (the research) and your own analysis.
 Remember that plot summary is not the same as analysis.
 Papers must be written using MLA-style.
-You will turn in the following: a thesis sentence, a one-page summary or outline, a bibliography, and a final paper, with supporting materials (all of the above plus printed or photocopied secondary sources).
+You will turn in the following: a thesis sentence, a one-page summary or outline, a bibliography, and a final paper, with Works Cited page.

 Your paper must demonstrate the following: 1.) thorough knowledge of the topic, 2.) original thinking, 3.) proper grammar, 4.) good organization and development, 5.) proper documentation (see Chapter 33 in Harbrace Essentials), and 6.) thoughtful selection and use of research materials.
-The paper consists of:
+Here are your guidelines:

-· Text of paper--typed, double-spaced, numbered.
-Your paper must at least three full-length pages (approximately 800 words).
+· Text of paper should be typed, double-spaced, numbered.
+Your paper must be at least three full-length pages (800 words minimum).

-· Works Cited (and optional Works Consulted) page on a separate typed page—three or more valid secondary sources are required.
+· Works Cited (and optional Works Consulted) page on a separate typed page—five or more valid secondary sources are required.
 You may use books, magazine articles, newspaper articles.
-A paper with fewer than three secondary sources will not be accepted.
+A paper with fewer than five secondary sources will not be accepted.
 Citation and bibliography form must follow exactly the form outlined in Chapter 33 in Harbrace Essentials and closely resemble the one on pp. 335-336.

 · Citations--These should be included within the text when appropriate.